4 Vesta: Fragments

 Some small Solar System bodies are suspected to be fragments of Vesta caused by impacts.
 The Vestian asteroids and HED meteorites are examples.
 The V-type asteroid 1929 Kollaa has been determined to have a composition akin to cumulate eucrite meteorites, indicating its origin deep within Vesta's crust.

-Vesta is currently one of only seven identified Solar System bodies of which we have physical samples, coming from a number of meteorites suspected to be Vestan fragments.
+Vesta is currently one of only eight identified Solar System bodies of which we have physical samples, coming from a number of meteorites suspected to be Vestan fragments.
 It is estimated that 1 out of 16 meteorites originated from Vesta.
-The other identified Solar System samples are from Earth itself, meteorites from Mars, meteorites from the Moon, and samples returned from the Moon, the comet Wild 2, and the asteroids 25143 Itokawa and 162173 Ryugu.
+The other identified Solar System samples are from Earth itself, meteorites from Mars, meteorites from the Moon, and samples returned from the Moon, the comet Wild 2, and the asteroids 25143 Itokawa, 162173 Ryugu, and 101955 Bennu.

 Exploration

 In 1981, a proposal for an asteroid mission was submitted to the European Space Agency (ESA).
 Named the Asteroidal Gravity Optical and Radar Analysis (AGORA), this spacecraft was to launch some time in 1990–1994 and perform two flybys of large asteroids.
 The preferred target for this mission was Vesta.
 AGORA would reach the asteroid belt either by a gravitational slingshot trajectory past Mars or by means of a small ion engine.
 However, the proposal was refused by the ESA.
 A joint NASA–ESA asteroid mission was then drawn up for a Multiple Asteroid Orbiter with Solar Electric Propulsion (MAOSEP), with one of the mission profiles including an orbit of Vesta.
 NASA indicated they were not interested in an asteroid mission.
 Instead, the ESA set up a technological study of a spacecraft with an ion drive.
 Other missions to the asteroid belt were proposed in the 1980s by France, Germany, Italy and the United States, but none were approved.
 Exploration of Vesta by fly-by and impacting penetrator was the second main target of the first plan of the multi-aimed Soviet Vesta mission, developed in cooperation with European countries for realisation in 1991–1994 but canceled due to the dissolution of the Soviet Union.

 In the early 1990s, NASA initiated the Discovery Program, which was intended to be a series of low-cost scientific missions.
 In 1996, the program's study team recommended a mission to explore the asteroid belt using a spacecraft with an ion engine as a high priority.
 Funding for this program remained problematic for several years, but by 2004 the Dawn vehicle had passed its critical design review and construction proceeded.